Why working mums make exceptional managers

 With an increasing number of families opting for both parents to remain in the workforce, and an ever-demanding need for equality and diversity in the workplace, companies would be hard pressed to find managers who are more committed, agile, empathetic and efficient than working mothers.
 This may quite possibly be the best untapped cohort of managers a company can invest in.

-Amy Bach is a healthcare manager, a physiotherapist by background, and mother to her 10-month old daughter.
+Amy Bach is a healthcare manager, a physiotherapist by background, and mother to her one year old daughter.
 She has extensive experience in both clinical and senior management roles in the healthcare system in Australia and the UK, and is an MBA candidate and private tutor at Melbourne Business School.
 Amy is passionate about making a positive impact in a workplace, shaping team culture and staff engagement, and helping to facilitate and empower women to succeed in senior leadership positions.
 She has presented at a number of healthcare conferences on the topic of leadership and staff engagement.